benjaminvatterj/websitev2/content/authors/admin/_index.md

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_ben_vatter.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

-I am an Assistant Professor of Economics and the Class of 1943 Career Development Assistant Professor at the [MIT Sloan School of Management](https://mitsloan.mit.edu/faculty/directory/benjamin-vatter) in the Applied Economics group.
+I am an Assistant Professor of Economics and the Class of 1943 Career Development Assistant Professor at the [MIT Sloan School of Management](https://mitsloan.mit.edu/faculty/directory/benjamin-vatter) in the Applied Economics group, as well as a Faculty Research Fellow at the National Bureau of Economic Research.
 I received my Ph.D. in Economics from Northwestern University in 2022.

 My research centers on questions in industrial organization and public economics, with emphasis on competition and policy design in healthcare markets.